sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-4.md

 ---
-title: Graded Activity 4 - Loops and Conditionals
+title: Mini Activity 4 - Framework Reactivity
 excerpt: Create conditional statements to render data in specific conditions.
 Use loops to access lists of content.
-points: 5
+points: 10
 type: assignment
 ---